Meet the Team

 Upon returning to the States, Michael held positions including the Manager of Application Development at Health Management Corporation (HMC), a leading disease management company and subsidiary of WellPoint Blue Cross / Blue Shield (one of the nation’s largest providers of health insurance) and the Director of Product Development at First Health Services Corporation.
 Michael founded Impact Makers in 2006 with $50 and a laptop, and as CEO grew it to a staff of 140 until he left the company last year.

 Praful Shah is an angel investor focused on social impact.
 He has invested in 75 start-up companies.
-He is the Advisory Chairman of Principium Investments, Advisory Chairman of 3-Line Ventures and on the Board of Directors for Rockies Venture Club and Social Venture Circle.
+He is the Advisory Chairman of Principium Investments.
+He has been an advisor or on the Board of several other organizations.

 Praful’s passion is to alleviate poverty of all kinds (especially ignorance) and provide richness to lives.
 He spent over thirty years as a scientist and an executive in the Research and Development departments of pharmaceutical and biotechnology companies where he focused on pharmaceutical product and process development.
 His educational background includes a Bachelor of Science in Chemistry, an MBA (Finance) and Ph.D. in Pharmaceutics.
 He lives near Boulder, CO with his wife Karen.